 We consider it of great importance that any questions a family has about their child’s communication or feeding difficulties are answered as clearly and comprehensively as possible at the time of their visit(s).

-We developed the ‘Were your Questions Answered?’ outcome tool in 2012 to evaluate the extent to which families find the information we provide to be helpful in understanding their child’s condition and in supporting their child.
+We developed the ‘How well were your Questions Answered?’
+(How-QA?) outcome tool in 2012 to evaluate the extent to which families find the information we provide to be helpful in understanding their child’s condition and in supporting their child.
 The tool asks families to record the questions they wish to be answered during their consultation and to rate how well each question has been answered at the end of the consultation using a scale from 1 (not at all) to 5 (very well).
 Questionnaires are submitted to reception anonymously as the patient leaves the clinic.

 We received 84 completed questionnaires for the month long survey period in 2018.
 98 per cent of families rated the service as answering their questions ‘5 - very well’ (85.5 per cent) or ‘4 - well’ (12.5 per cent).
 Fewer than two per cent of families rated the service as answering their questions as ‘3 – okay’; ‘2 – not well’, or ‘1 – not very well’.
 This year’s results showed a consistent level of ratings from studies done in 2016 and 2014, with over 90 per cent of families rating questions at 5 or 4 across all three years.